briqr/briqr.github.io/_pages/about.md

 Aug 2022-March 2023

 During these dates I worked as a PhD student in computer science at the University of Bonn.
-Since April 2023 my funding was cut, and I continue to work on my PhD part-time alongside working as a course instructor for Undergrad CS courses.
+Since April 2023 my funding was cut, and I continue to work on my PhD part-time alongside working as a course instructor for Undergrad CS courses (AI and Computer Graphics).

 MSc in computer science, University of Bonn.